 Subnet routes and relay nodes

-However, in many cases, you’ll have a subnet full of machines that you don’t yet want to, or cannot, install Tailscale on directly.
-In those cases, you can set up a Tailscale “relay node” to advertise the entire subnet at once.
-The relay node routes all traffic from the Tailscale network onto your physical subnet.
-This allows for easier incremental deployment, or deployment onto legacy networks.
+However, you may have machines you don’t want to, or cannot, install Tailscale on directly.
+In those cases, you can set up a Tailscale “relay node” to advertise whole subnets at once.
+Relay nodes route all traffic from the Tailscale network onto your physical subnet.
+This makes it easy to incrementally deploy Tailscale, even on legacy networks.

 To activate a subnet relay node on a fresh Linux machine, follow these steps: